Monotone Projection Lower Bounds from Extended Formulation Lower Bounds: Applications

-The Newton polytope of the permanent is the cycle cover polytope (see Section~\ref{sec:prelim}).
-The cycle cover polytope can easily be described by the $m^2$ inequalities saying that all variables $x_{i,j}$ are non-negative, together with the equalities saying that each vertex has in-degree and out-degree exactly 1, namely $\sum_i x_{i,j} = 1$ for all $j$ and $\sum_j x_{i,j} = 1$ for all $i$ (it is easy to see that these are necessary; for sufficiency, see, \eg, \cite[Theorem~18.1]{schrijver}).
-Since equalities do not count towards the complexity of a polytope, we have $c(\New(\perm_m)) \leq m^2$.
+The Newton polytope of the permanent is the cycle cover polytope (see \expref{Section}{sec:prelim}).
+The cycle cover polytope can easily be described by the $m^2$ inequalities asserting that all variables $x_{i,j}$ are non-negative, together with the equalities asserting that each vertex has in-degree and out-degree exactly 1, namely $\sum_i x_{i,j} = 1$ for all $j$ and $\sum_j x_{i,j} = 1$ for all $i$.
+(It is easy to see that these are necessary; for sufficiency, see, \eg, \cite[Theorem~18.1]{schrijver}.)
+Since equalities do not count towards the complexity of a polytope, we have $\compl(\New(\perm_m)) \leq m^2$.

-But the Newton polytope of the $n$-th Hamiltonian Cycle polynomial is exactly the TSP polytope, which by \cite[Corollary~2]{rothvoss} requires extension complexity $2^{\Omega(n)}$. \end{proof}
+But the Newton polytope of the $n$-th Hamiltonian Cycle polynomial is exactly the TSP polytope, which, by a recent result by \rothvoss~\cite[Corollary~2]{rothvoss}, requires extension complexity $2^{\Omega(n)}$. \end{proof}

-\begin{theorem} Over any totally ordered semi-ring, the perfect matching polynomial (or ``unsigned Pfaffian'') is not a monotone affine p-projection of the permanent; in fact, any monotone affine projection from the permanent to the perfect matching polynomial has blow-up at least $2^{\Omega(n)}$. \end{theorem}
+\begin{theorem}[Main Lemma + \rothvoss's perfect matching polytope lower bound] Over any totally ordered semi-ring, the perfect matching polynomial (or ``unsigned Pfaffian'') is not a monotone affine p-projection of the permanent; in fact, any monotone affine projection from the permanent to the perfect matching polynomial has blow-up at least $2^{\Omega(n)}$. \end{theorem}

-\begin{proof} The proof is the same as for the Hamiltonian Cycle polynomial, using \cite[Theorem~1]{rothvoss}, which gives a lower bound of $2^{\Omega(n)}$ on the extension complexity of the perfect matching polytope, which is the Newton polytope of the perfect matching polynomial. \end{proof}
+\begin{proof} The proof is the same as for the Hamiltonian Cycle polynomial, using~\cite[Theorem~1]{rothvoss} by \rothvoss, which gives a lower bound of $2^{\Omega(n)}$ on the extension complexity of the perfect matching polytope, which is the Newton polytope of the perfect matching polynomial. \end{proof}

-\begin{theorem} Over any totally ordered semi-ring, for any $q$, the $q$-th cut polynomial is not a monotone affine p-projection of the permanent; in fact, any monotone affine projection from the permanent to the $q$-th cut polynomial has blow-up at least $2^{\Omega(n)}$. \end{theorem}
+\begin{theorem}[Main Lemma + Fiorini \emph{et al.}'s cut polytope lower bound] Over any totally ordered semi-ring, for any $q$, the $q$-th cut polynomial is not a monotone affine p-projection of the permanent; in fact, any monotone affine projection from the permanent to the $q$-th cut polynomial has blow-up at least $2^{\Omega(n)}$. \end{theorem}